seplak/nhl-scoreboard/README.md

 Most of the functionality I want still needs to be built.
 In no particular order of importance:

 - Handle in-progress games; time left in game and score
-- Change the date, moving 1 day at a time is sufficient
+- Don't show times for games in the past, just scores
 - Standings page
 - Refresh functionality (for in-progress games)
 - Statistics for: